-Additionally, the TTT standard and version 1.5 proposed standards should have the same implementation date to allow pipeline companies to modify their systems concurrently.
-This will save the burden of the additional costs of two separate compliance filings for every pipeline, as well as two possible service disruptions to customers due to changeovers in operational systems.
+Additionally, the TTT standards and the remaining version 1.5 standards should have the same implementation date to allow a pipeline to make all system modifications concurrently.
+A single implementation date will save the additional costs of two separate compliance filings for every pipeline, as well as the burden to customers in adjusting to two changeovers in business practices and electronic communications.
 In support of this clarification, the Commission has acknowledged, “GISB states that due to the interrelation of all the standards, a phased implementation of groups of standards would be difficult to devise. . . .”

+[THERESA NOTE: For footnote 7, the page numbers from Order 587 are based on my printout.
+I assume the cite will be corrected for the final draft.
+Also, please fix the font of the text of the quote.]

 III.